 Rental Income – You will need to make sure the rental income you receive from your investment property will cover the total costs of your investment property

 Tax Deductions – There is a range of property investment tax deductions you can claim.
 So, it is important you seek tax accounting and legal advice from your tax accountant and solicitor with the recent tax law changes.

 Loan Purchase Costs – Buying your investment property does come with a range of costs.
 Some of the typical costs include loan establishment fees, conveyancing costs, stamp duty, and Lenders Mortgage Insurance (LMI) premium (i.e. payable if the total amount of your borrowings is more than 80% of the total security value of your properties)

 Investment Loans and Options – The type of loan you obtain should depend on your individual situation and should reflect your investment goals.
 There are also numerous home loan options with a range of features and benefits to choose from.

 Loan Pre-Approval – Before you go looking for your first investment property, you should arrange to get your loan pre-approved.
 Because, a pre-approved investment loan will give you the peace of mind and surety when you are bidding at an auction.

 I hope these tips will guide you in obtaining a better investment loan deal and make you a successful first-time investor.
-If you are overwhelmed with the amount of work that you will have to do for making investment in a property, it is best to seek help and guidance from a professionally qualified finance broker.
+If you are overwhelmed with the amount of work that you will have to do for making an investment in a property, it is best to seek help and guidance from a professionally qualified finance broker.